layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/docs.10.md

 As this is a trial account, we had to impose some feature limitations mainly to prevent AUP violations - for example you will not have access to a public IP address and there is a limited number of environments you can create.
 While these shouldn't interfere with your ability to try out Enscale in most scenarios, if the limitations are too restrictive for you, open a support ticket and we can discuss your usecase.

 If you're satisfied with Enscale and you want to unlock all the features, you can [upgrade your account](/account-and-billing/trial-account/upgrade) simply by completing a £5 payment.
 You won't lose any of the credits remaining from your trial either!

+Don't have a trial account yet?
+Go to [wwww.enscale.com](https://wwww.enscale.com) and sign up now!